Suzanne Mallouk: Life and career

 Mallouk was dating aspiring artist and model Michael Stewart at the time of his death from police brutality in 1983.
-Stewart had been detained by the New York City Transit Police for writing graffiti in the subway and was brought to Bellevue Hospital battered.
+Stewart, an African-American man, had been detained by the New York City Transit Police for writing graffiti in the subway and was brought to Bellevue Hospital battered.
 Mallouk went to the hospital with Stewart's family; she took photos of him as he lay in a coma and gave them to the press.
-Stewart died from his injuries on September 28, 1983, thirteen days after his arrest at the age of 25.
+Stewart died from his injuries on September 28, 1983, 13 days after his arrest, at age 25.
 Mallouk helped organize the Michael Stewart Justice Committee.
 "I hired his legal team, raising money from the arts community," she said.
 "I went to every gallery that was showing graffiti art and asked for donations.
 I also got a large donation from Keith Haring, who gave the money from a sale of one of his paintings.
-Madonna did a show at Danceteria and also donated all the proceeds."
-The officers arrested in connection to Stewart's death were acquitted of all charges in November 1985.
+Madonna did a show at Danceteria and donated all the proceeds."
+The officers arrested in connection with Stewart's death were acquitted of all charges in November 1985.

 Mallouk worked for designer Maripol at Fiorucci.
 She posed for the Italian painter Francesco Clemente, and three of the paintings were shown at Galerie Bruno Bischofberger in Zurich for Collaborations: Basquiat, Clemente, Warhol in 1984.
 She was also photographed by Andy Warhol and these photographs are in the Andy Warhol Museum Archive.
 From February 9 – March 7, 1985, Mallouk had a solo exhibition at Colin de Land's Vox Populi Gallery on East 6th Street in the East Village.
 Later that year, she participated in the 92nd Street Y's "Artists' Hospitality Tour," where she discussed the development of her work with tourists in her studio.
 Her work is now held in private collections internationally and at the Nakamura Keith Haring Collection in Hokuto, Japan.